-This chapter gives an overview of the software on the EOS Solution Disk (CD-ROM) provided with the camera and explains how to install the software on a personal computer.
-It also explains how to view the PDF files on the EOS Software Instruction Manuals Disk (CD-ROM).
+This chapter gives an overview of the software in the EOS DIGITAL Solution Disk (CD-ROM) provided with the camera and explains how to install the software on a personal computer.
+It also explains how to view the PDF files on the Software Instruction Manual CD-ROM.